 Designing and Building a Courtyard

 When thinking about utilizing a courtyard in your design you should take the following into consideration: budget, convenience and placement of a grill, smoker, or a pizza oven, shelter (is an overhang possible to protect and shade windows and doors?), rainwater collection and drainage, irrigation, hardscape, landscape, built-ins, running utility lines, and lighting hook ups.

 The courtyard at Logan Certified features a deck constructed from cedar decking that is at the same floor level as the interior space.
 There is plenty of space for a dinning table, additional seating and a kitchen work area.
 A step down from the deck lands you in a bluestone paver area and landscaping.
 For its conical shape, we chose a White River Birch for the main tree.
 Birch is a quick growing tree and the size is perfect for a compact outdoor space.
 In the mix, there’s also a Mugo Pine, yucca plants, prickly pear and the shaded area is planted with ferns and wild ginger.
-The flora was selected for their durability and the fact that Bosco, the office cat, won’t eat them.
+The flora was selected for their durability and the fact that Bosco, the office cat, won’t devour them.

 Below grade is where the rainwater is collected and dispersed back into the landscape though a large underground tank.
 The Flo-Well Kit takes in water during a rain event and then leeches it back into the soil underground.
 Additionally, we installed an area drain that is connected to the City sewer and serves as an emergency backup.
-To ensure that the all the plants get their required dose of water, an automated irrigation system rounds out the figuration.
+To ensure all the plants get their required dose of water, an automated irrigation system rounds out the figuration.